BNSC1/android-notes/README.md

 Kapt: generate annotation for Kotlin

 Annotation: embed supplemental information to the source

+Annotation processing: allows compile-time code generation for annotated classes/methods, in order to simpify development

 `data class`: some utility functions are created by Kotlin if it is marked data class: